LBWWHeader

 2NT

-A jump shift by opener show a strong, game forcing hand (18+ points).
+A jump shift by opener shows a strong, game forcing hand (18+ points).
 Opener typically has 4+ cards in their new suit and enough strength to force to game opposite a potentially weak responder.

 South